navisens/NaviDocs/API.Android.md

 The `uncertainty` is the uncertainty in the local location estimation.

 The `heading` and `localHeading` are self-explanatory, and provide the global and local heading values respectively.

+The `verticalMotionStatus` is the vertical motion status type.
+Due to the low sample rate and delay in barometer data on iOS devices, the motion status’ may be delayed by a few seconds.
+The options include:
+- `VERTICAL_STATUS_LEVEL_GROUND` when on flat/level ground or outdoors (will always report this outdoors)
+- `VERTICAL_STATUS_ESCALATOR_UP` when riding escalator up
+- `VERTICAL_STATUS_ESCALATOR_DOWN` when riding escalator down
+- `VERTICAL_STATUS_ELEVATOR_UP` when riding elevator up
+- `VERTICAL_STATUS_ELEVATOR_DOWN` when riding elevator down
+- `VERTICAL_STATUS_STAIRS_UP` when walking up stairs
+- `VERTICAL_STATUS_STAIRS_DOWN` when walking down stairs

+The `floor` is the relative floor with respect to the initial location.
+For example: if you set the location on floor 4, that will be the reference floor (i.e. floor 0).
+Then, if you go up one floor, Navisens will report floor 1.
+This function will always report 0 if there is no barometer.

 #### `Motion getMotion()`
 Gets some more motion statistics, which provide the step frequency and the motion type.
 The motion type can be `STATIONARY`, `FIDGETING`, or `FORWARD`.